Harshal77777777/MachineLearning/README.md

-# 💬 Review Sentiment Classifier
+# 💬 Review Sentiment Classifier - Harshal Meshram 22070521171 Sec : B

 A simple **Streamlit** web app that classifies user reviews as **Positive 😊** or **Negative ☹️** using pre-trained **Naive Bayes** and **Logistic Regression** models.